harinsamaranayake/harinsamaranayake/README.md

 **Geveo Australasia** - Colombo, Sri Lanka [ Aug.
 2020 - Present ]

 #### PEMS v3 | [www.duncansolutions.com.au](https://www.duncansolutions.com.au)
-- Member of the PEMS V3 Team.
+- Led the PEMS V3 Team.
-- Engaged in process of migrating the Monolithic Architecture to Microservices Architecture.
+- Engaged in architectural discussions with product owners, external teams, and stakeholders.
+- Designed architectural diagrams and created technical designs and documentation for new features.
+- Guided the team, helping them identify optimal solutions and best practices.
+- Contributed to the migration from a monolithic architecture to a microservices-based architecture.
-- Upgraded existing Microservices from .NET 6 to .NET 8.
+- Upgraded existing microservices from .NET 6 to .NET 8.
-- Worked on Azure Cost Analytics with the aim of reducing costs on Azure Resources.
+- Engaged in designing the backend for the Duncan Parking App and the Duncan Online Payment Service.
+- Guided the QA team in implementing API and UI automation for the PEMS V3 components.
+- Conducted PR reviews, created release notes, and configured CI/CD pipelines.
+- Collaborated with DevOps teams on production releases.
+- Monitored the production system and analyzed and supported the resolution of production incidents.
+- Performed Azure cost analysis to support cloud resource optimization and cost efficiency.
+- Conducted knowledge-sharing sessions and mentored new joiners and interns.
-- **Technologies:** .NET, React, Azure
+- **Technologies:** React, C#, .NET
+- **Platforms:** Azure, Azure DevOps
+- **Tools** Git, Postman

 #### Shippit | [www.shippit.com](https://www.shippit.com)
 - Member of the Carrier Integration Team.
-- Integrated couriers including FedEx, Toll, DHL, Janio, and CJ Century to the Shippit Platform.
+- Integrated couriers, including FedEx, DHL, Toll, Janio, and CJ Century, to the Shippit platform.
-- Performed Automatic and Manual Testing.
 - Integrated CI/CD pipelines.
+- Performed automated and manual testing.
-- **Technologies:** Ruby on Rails, AWS, Buildkite
+- **Technologies:** React, Ruby, Ruby on Rails
+- **Platforms:** AWS
+- **Tools** Git, Buildkite, Confluence

 ### Trainee Software Engineer